franck-chester/franck-chester.github.io/_posts/2021-10-30-Terraform CDK part 1.md

 The advantage is that I can check the [IAM actions](https://docs.aws.amazon.com/service-authorization/latest/reference/list_identityandaccessmanagement.html) individually to understand what is going on under the hood.
 The disadvantage is that the process is slow and painful.

 I have yet to find a smarter way to do this, and I am not on my own - as per this [terraform issue](https://github.com/hashicorp/terraform/issues/2834), and [stackoverflow](https://stackoverflow.com/questions/51273227/whats-the-most-efficient-way-to-determine-the-minimum-aws-permissions-necessary).
-I will, one day, experiment with [iamlive](https://github.com/iann0036/iamlive), which would theoratically allow me to execute my terraform configuration with a super -user, log the corresponding access rights and then add these to my IaC user policy.
+I will, one day, experiment with [iamlive](https://github.com/iann0036/iamlive), which would theoretically allow me to execute my terraform configuration with a super -user, log the corresponding access rights and then add these to my IaC user policy.

 Anyway, my `iac-policy.json` ends up looking like this :